 You may be curious when Part D eligibility starts.
 Well, not everyone is eligible for Part D coverage.
 To enroll in a Part D plan, you must first meet certain requirements.

 Part D eligibility requires you to have Medicare.
 Avoid late penalties by enrolling in Part D as soon as possible.

 For example, Karen is getting close to her 65th birthday and is now eligible for Original Medicare coverage.
 Karen has left her group insurance from her employer and currently has no prescription drug coverage.

-While Karen is starting the process of enrollment in Traditional Medicare, she discovers she’s eligible for Medicare Part D too.
+While Karen is starting the process of enrollment in Traditional Medicare, she discovers she’s eligible for Part D too.
 Karen is within her Initial Enrollment Period (IEP)and needs to enroll in a Part D plan.

-Since Karen has no medical need for any regular medications, she decides to hold off on enrolling in a Medicare Part D prescription drug plan.
+Since Karen has no medical need for any regular medications, she decides to hold off on enrolling in a Part D prescription drug plan.
 Soon thereafter, Karen learns that she has Medical complications and will need to be put on multiple regular medications.

-Now when she goes to enroll in a Medicare Part D prescription drug plan to help cover the unexpected costs of her medications.
+Now when she goes to enroll in a Part D prescription drug plan to help cover the unexpected costs of her medications.
 She discovers that her monthly Part D premium will have an additional fee each month.